Inclusive Recruitment Strategy & Practice Briefing

 Cost: £275 + VAT per attendee

-This critical update, part of our hugely successful recruitment and EDI track records, melds the two issues to give delegates the tools to build a pipeline to hire and retain diverse teams.
+This critical update, part of our hugely successful recruitment and EDI track records, gives delegates the tools to build a pipeline to hire and retain diverse teams.

 You will: